plone/documentation/manage/deploying/production/ubuntu_production.rst

 Step 2: Install Plone
 ---------------------

-Please take some time and read the cheapter about :doc:`installation </manage/installing/installing/index>`.
+Please take some time and read the chapter about :doc:`installation </manage/installing/installing/index>`.

 .. note::